 What comes to your mind when you think "road trip"?
 Being care-free?
 Freedom of the open road?
 Perhaps these ideas are what makes us so eager to hit the road and leave the everyday life behind.
 Indeed, this is very tempting.
 However, to not have a care in the world while travelling, it's best to have some worries before it!
 We are sorry if we have spoilt your daydreaming now!
-Trust us, to leave all your worries behind, make some preparation before your road trip.
-And we have gathered 10 road trip tips for you!
+Trust us, to leave all your worries behind, make some preparation before your road trip and you will have the holiday of a lifetime.
+To make this possible we have gathered 10 road trip tips for you!

 Let's stick to the "less is more" rule.
 It may seem like a great idea to pack an extra pair of jeans, since you have all the boot space in the car.
 But not necessarily.
 Remember you will need to carry the suitcases to the hotel.
 Moreover, the more you pack, the longer you will have to look for a particular piece of clothing or your toothbrush in your overstuffed suitcase!
 So what is the best way to deal with packing your clothes?
 Check the weather forecast of the place you are travelling to.
 Take only what you will need for tose particular weather conditions and what will make you feel great while wearing it.
 Most hotels offer laundry services so you don't need to bring tons of underwear.
 Downsize everything you pack to one suitcase.

 "Better safe than sorry".
 Prepare for what may happen on the road.
 First of all, make sure that your vehicle or car hire, has all locally required insurance.
 Make note of the road assistance number and have it at hand while on the road.
-For insurance information, feel free to call Auto Europe on our toll-free number, 0800 358 1229.
+For insurance information, feel free to call Auto Europe on +44 123 3225 114.
 Our reservation team will assist you with all your queries.
-Itīs best to have all pertinent numbers saved on your mobile or written down and stored in the glove compartment.
+It´s best to have all pertinent numbers saved on your mobile or written down and stored in the glove compartment.
 This way, you will not have to worry about it while on the road.

 Additionally, you may want to have water and some snacks in the car, for any hang-ups on the road, such as traffic jams.
 Just in case, it's a good idea to have a torch and jumping cables on board as well.